 then ask: “What are your actions that fulfill and support your definition of spirit?”

-Awakening Dragon Taoism focuses each student on training against theses personally defined actions to answer the very question of what it means to move with spirit.
-We support each student in a comprehensive manner to refine and polish their actions to flow gracefully within their own life.
+Awakening Dragon Taoism focuses each student on training against these personally defined actions to answer the very question of what it means to move with spirit.
+We comprehensively support each student to refine and polish their actions to flow gracefully within their own life.
 This isn’t a western school where a student studies various one size fits all Taoism 101 classes; rather, we work with you and your heart to reveal your hidden inner book.

-Make no mistake if you only want to learn information about Taoism, then plenty of resources exist online for free to do just that.
-This school is about learning how to live to Taoism and using these lessons to live your own life fully.
-This is something that only happens in person and actively taking time out to explore your own life.
+If you only want to learn about Taoism, plenty of resources exist online for free to do just that.
+This school is about learning how to live with your inner fire and using Taoist lessons to expand that fire.
+This is something that only happens by actively taking time out to explore your own life.

 School of Awakening Dragon Taoism